-If the NOOMA office ever played a game of “Most likely to…”, in a landslide vote I’d take
+If the NOOMA office ever played a game of “Most likely to…”, in a landslide vote I’d take“Most likely to be on an episode of the show Portlandia.”

 I’ll admit it.
 I do (and eat) some weird stuff.
 One of those things is a practice called Qi Gong (pronounced chee-gong), though I’d like to think it’s not weird at all, it’s just not as mainstream as let’s say, yoga.
 It’s something that has been around for over 4,000 years, has changed my life and could change yours, too.